smeredith/smeredith.github.io/_drafts/replace-onenote-with-github.md

 Alternatively, you can encrypt your private PDFs with a password.

+## Screen Clipper

+- print to pdf
+- iOS trick
+- one long page

 ## VS Code Markdown Extensions

 - For markdown, I use "Markdown All in One," "Markdown Paste," "Markdown Table Prettifier."